PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-07-performance-and-prestashop.md

 You may have heard of it, but we'll soon release a White Paper, which is all about PrestaShop's performance, how to benchmark it and how it behaves under loads.
 And what to do to keep it responding under 300ms.

-Still, there are a number of matters that won't be covered in this White Paper - hopefully the first in a series, fingers crossed - that we'd love to shine a light on.
+Still, there are a number of matters that can't be covered in a White Paper - hopefully the first in a series, fingers crossed.
+Or that can't be given the space we think they deserve.
+Or that we'd just love to shine a light on.

+So, we are starting a series of articles to do just that.

+But let's start we performance itself.
 Because, funny thing is, we often talk about performance as something we all understand and it is mostly true: we share the same expectations.

 Though, we're not always on line with its implications.